stelijahsoftware/marelias-notepad/README.md

 ### TODO:
 Bug: top system bar invisible on 4a

+- colour: TODO:/Note:/Now:
+- turn on dark mode
+- button to insert dash at line begin?

 [m] Keep recently searched for items in search list. keep history when searching for a file (same as history in search and replace inside file)
 [m] File count to folders after folder name (information already available when selecting multiple files).
 Do not count folders as 1 instead as num of contents
 [m] rename note after being opened by pressing on title (see branch)